yxyangpa/yxyangpa.github.io/_pages/teaching2.md

 ## Teaching

 * _2021WS_: "Sponsorship-linked Marketing".
 E-tutor for online course.
-TUM Faculty of Sport and Health Sciences
+TUM School of Management
 * _2020WS_: "Research Methods in Sport Management with Application of R".
 B.Sc.
 Sport Science.
 TUM Faculty of Sport and Health Science

 ## Thesis Supervision